Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 **Challenge**

 Define an object with `label`, `population`, and `children` properties.
 Make sure the value for `population` is the total population of all cities.

+Calculate the total population from the original data.

 <details>
 <summary>